yuxinjin-whu/D-DFFNet/README.md

 This repository contains the official Pytorch implementation of our ICME 2023 paper.

 ## Dataset
 We collect a new dataset EBD for testing.
 Please download from this link if you plan to use it.
-[EBD](https://pan.baidu.com/s/1H_X9SWXOZ7osTQaKjGP93w)
+[EBD dataset](https://pan.baidu.com/s/1mL9gYu-2tnKR4lQoB3jAOA?pwd=cqoz)

 ## Pretrained Models
 We provide pretrained models of our DFFNet and D-DFFNet with three different training data as listed in our paper.